sichkar-valentyn/Unique-Words-Count/README.md

 <br/>

 ### <a id="how-to-use">How to use</a>
-It is possible to run the file in *Terminal Window* or *Anaconda Prompt* and use argument *-p* specifying path to the directory where txt files will be read by program.
-Run follwing:
+* It is possible to run the file in *Terminal Window* or *Anaconda Prompt* and use argument *-p* specifying path to the directory where txt files will be read by program.

-`python words_count_Python.py -p /home/my_name/Downloads/txt_files`

 By default program reads directory *tests* that is next to the main Python file.
+Run follwing: `python words_count_Python.py -p /home/my_name/Downloads/txt_files`

-One more way is to *import* program as *utility* for instance in *Jyputer notebook*.
+* One more way is to *import* program as *utility* for instance in *Jupyter notebook*.

-And of course, any Python IDE is as standard option.
+* And of course, any Python IDE is as standard option.

 <br/>